Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Hamiltonian and Irreducible Multipoles

-We consider Ising moments $\bm{\mu}_i$ located on the sites $i$ of the octochlore lattice, which we express in terms of $S_i^z$ via $\bm{\mu}_i = (1/2)g_{\parallel}\, \mu_{\text{B}} S_i^z \, \hat{\bm{z}}_i$, with $\mu_{\text{B}}$ the Bohr magneton and $g_{\parallel}$ an ionic Ising $g$-factor.
-In the remainder of this work we treat the $S_i^z$ as classical Ising variables taking values $\cramped{S_i^z =\pm 1}$.
-The vectors $\hat{\bm{z}}_i$ point along the local $C_{4v}$ easy-axis, and we take the convention to orient these vectors in a bipartite all-in--all-out fashion, pointing from the $A$ to $B$ cubic sublattices. \Cref{fig:phase_diagram}(a) illustrates the lattice geometry of corner-sharing octahedra, and indicates the first ($J_1$) and second ($J_2$) neighbor interactions.
-In this work we take the inter-octahedron coupling $J_{2b}$ to be zero, retaining only the two intra-octahedron couplings $J_1$ and $J_{2a}$, with Hamiltonian
+\Cref{fig:phase_diagram}(a) illustrates the lattice geometry of corner-sharing octahedra, and indicates the first ($J_1$) and second neighbor ($J_{2a}$ and $J_{2b}$) interactions.
+In this work, we take the inter-octahedron coupling $J_{2b}$ to be zero, retaining only the two intra-octahedron couplings $J_1$ and $J_{2a}$.
+Using the 6-site unit cell convention of the $\hat{\bm{z}}_i$ defined above, the Hamiltonian takes the form

-The sign choice of $J_{2a}$ is such that $J_{2a}>0$ prefers ferromagnetic alignment of the moments on opposite corners of an octahedron.
-Note that, in the 6-site unit cell, the state with all $\cramped{S_i^z=1}$ corresponds to the all-out state shown in \cref{fig:phase_diagram}(b), where antipodal spins are anti-aligned.
-We parameterize the Hamiltonian with a single angle $\theta$ and a fixed energy scale $\cramped{J>0}$, as
+With this unit cell convention, $J_{2a}>0$ in \cref{eq:H} favors ferromagnetic alignment of the moments at opposite corners of an octahedron.
+We parameterize the Hamiltonian with a single angle $\theta$ and a fixed overall energy scale $\cramped{J>0}$, as